TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machine-learning-designer-problem-using-designer-in-vnet.md

 ## **Recommended Steps**

 - To use designer in the vnet, make sure you have followed [this article](https://docs.microsoft.com/azure/machine-learning/how-to-enable-studio-virtual-network) to configure your workspace.
-- To use compute target in a virtual network, make sure you have met all requirements mentioned in [this article](https://docs.microsoft.com/azure/machine-learning/how-to-secure-training-vnet) about how to secure training environments wit virtual network.
+- To use compute target in a virtual network, make sure you have met all requirements mentioned in [this article](https://docs.microsoft.com/azure/machine-learning/how-to-secure-training-vnet) about how to secure training environments with virtual network.
 - If your workspace is behind vnet, you need to put compute cluster and storage account in the same vnet.
 Also, use [private link](https://docs.microsoft.com/azure/machine-learning/how-to-configure-private-link?tabs=azure-portal#using-a-workspace-over-a-private-endpoint) to connect to the workspace.